Have the testers on your team ever struggled with what they should do early in a sprint before the programmers have finished coding a user story?

 The Problems with Testers Working a Sprint Behind

 One bad solution many teams may contemplate (or even try) is having testers work a sprint behind the coders.
-This creates a number of problems.
+This poor implementation of agile teamwork creates a number of problems.

 First, it stretches the amount of time a feature is in development.
 If the feature will be shipped when done, this means time to market increases.
 Even if the feature won’t be shipped immediately, it now takes two sprints instead of one before the team can get feedback from stakeholders going hands-on with the feature.